 - Driving in the wrong direction is both extremely dangerous and of course forbidden.

 - Cutting the track to gain an advantage or position is not allowed.
 Most tracks have white lines and/or kerbing defining the edges of the track.
-Competitors should keep two wheels inside these defined edges at all times.
-If you continually have (2 wheels not on the road / Tarmac surface) you will incur a penalty” either be it time based or points deducted at the discretion of the admin and incident reviewers (See penalties below).
+Competitors should keep two wheels inside these defined edges always.
+If you continually have (2 wheels not on the road / Tarmac surface) you will incur a penalty” either be it time based, or points deducted at the discretion of the admin and incident reviewers (See penalties below).
 If at any stage your car leaves the defined racing course for any reason a safe re-entry rule will apply.
 This is obviously for safety.
-In real-life racing you may have to wait until a track marshal gives you the all-clear to re-join the course.
+In real-life racing, you may have to wait until a track marshal gives you the all-clear to re-join the course.
 Most platforms do not have live marshals to guide you, so it is your responsibility to check it is safe to re-enter.
 Use the position bar to check for cars that may be approaching from behind and avoid re-entering immediately in front of anyone.
 When you do first get back on course, it is advised to stay off the racing line until you are back up to speed allowing anyone who does catch you an unimpeded way past.
 In the opening laps, as the field is bunched up, it is highly likely that a safe re-entry means waiting for the entire field to go past.
 Any incidents involving a person re-entering the track unsafely will be looked at harshly by the admin(s).

 - Pit lane blend line, when exiting the pits if there is a Pitlane blend line, you must not cross it until you are safely back on the race track.
 A drive through will be awarded when there is a live race steward.
 In the case of any after event protest you will be awarded a points deduction

 - Headlights are only to be used in darkness, a fast lap in qualifying or to warn a backmarker of your presence.
-They should not be on all of the time unless in these situations
+They should not be on all the time unless in these situations

 - It is recommended to use Team speak during qualifying to check if a driver behind you or in front of you is on a flying lap so you can discuss whether to overtake/move over/ abort your flying lap etc.

 - Before you leave the pits check the position display (the line down the bottom showing where everyone’s car is relative to the lap) and try to find a gap in the traffic.
-On you’re out lap and any slow laps are aware of drivers who may be coming up behind you on a flying lap, wherever possible and safe to do so, allow them through unimpeded.
+On your out lap and any slow laps are aware of drivers who may be coming up behind you on a flying lap, wherever possible and safe to do so, allow them through unimpeded.
 Note: this is one of the few times that moving completely off the racing line to allow someone through are recommended.
 Just like in real-life racing, it is your responsibility to find a suitable gap in traffic to perform a flying lap.

 - If you catch a slower driver who is also on a flying lap they are not expected to let you past and spoil their own lap.
 Overtaking is acceptable however be aware you may in fact spoil the laps of both you and the driver you overtake.
 It is recommended to use team speak as described above to avoid any confusion.

-- On occasions we run a top ten shootout for qualifying.
+- On occasions, we run a top ten shootout for qualifying.
 You will be notified in advance of this in the event details.
 Two qualifying sessions are ran, one to set the positions up to 11th on the grid.

 - Please keep radio chatter down during the shootout.
 You are expected to escape out as soon as you cross the finish line after your hotlap.

 - The risk of accidents at the start of a race, just like in real-life lacing is extremely high due to all the cars being tightly packed together.
 First lap incidents can be avoided by being careful.
-There is always a temptation to see a gap and attempt a high risk move, but as the tightly packed field congests gaps can disappear very quickly leaving you with no place to go.
+There is always a temptation to see a gap and attempt an elevated risk move, but as the tightly packed field congests gaps can disappear very quickly leaving you with no place to go.
 You can however by attempting a kamikaze move, create a serious pile up, spoil your race and several other competitors, and lose the respect of others!